-How To Prepare And Survival The Coming Economic Collapse
+Complete Guide To How To Prepare For Economic Collapse

-This means our financial system follows the rule of Supply and Demand.
+This means it follows the rule of Supply and Demand.

-Products or services with high demand and low supply are worth more.
+• Things with high demand (and low supply) are worth more.

-Those with low demand and high supplies are worthless or maybe nothing at all.
+• Things with low demand (and high supplies) are worthless, or maybe nothing at all.

 Anything has as much value as someone is willing to trade for it.